“Students at Goldwyn arrive with a past and leave with a future” (Ofsted report June 2014)

 “Students benefit greatly from the wide range of opportunities there are for learning.
 Most of these lead to formal qualifications.
 As well as academic subjects, the school provides excellent arts-based and work-related courses.
 There are also opportunities to learn about different cultures and countries.”
 (OFSTED report June 2014)

-Work Related Learning is part of a students’ individual pathway and is tailored to meet his or her specific needs.
+Where appropriate work Related Learning is part of a students’ individual pathway and is tailored to meet his or her specific needs.
 For some students this may entail a day’s placement each week, for others a one week block placement.

 Goldwyn School has state of the art computing facilities throughout the School.
 The Internet is a tremendously useful tool used in every curriculum area.
 Students are given their own email account for use in School.
 The guidelines for safe use of the internet are adhered to by all staff.
 The School has web filtering software and a high level of security.
 For more information you are welcome to see the policy held in the School.